-In fact, there are five main ways that contract staffing can help you to achieve recruitment desk balance during a recession:
+Here are five ways contract staffing can help bring balance to your recruitment business during uncertain times:

 #1—Off-set the loss of direct hire business.